 Be prepared for your interviewer to either remember everything you said in the prior interview, or to need the occasional refresher on your details.
 Don't take it personally if he or she seems to draw a blank momentarily; the interview process is long and involved for hiring managers as well as applicants.
 Even the most meticulous note-takers can lose a detail or two.

-Most importantly, don't assume that because you've made it this far, you're a shoe-in.
+Most importantly, don't assume that because you've made it this far, it's a done deal.
 Prepare carefully for each and every interview to enhance your prospects of turning your interview into a job offer.